 The space is also beautiful with a window ceiling that gives it tons of light during the day.

 Boojum is a Mexican Burrito Bar that is expanding nicely, with restaurants in Dublin, Galway and Cork as well.
 It’s usually crowded, and it’s definitely good.
-You choose what goes in your burrito… so it can totally be a vegan option.
+You choose what goes in your burrito… so it can totally be a vegan option and one of my favorite Vegan Belfast place to go to and recommend for a cheap filling meal!

 Address: Botanic Avenue & Chichester Street & Great Victoria Street Opening Hours: 11.30-22.00